-- The latest Fish ring tests were successfully implemented and their format can be continued in the next scheme year.
-Participants are encouraged to provide feedback to enable protocols and implementation to be improved where possible. - 2.
-Most participating laboratories submitted data / specimens in accordance with the Scheme's timetable.
-There were only two late submissions and extensions were granted to accommodate some labs due to delays in their survey schedule.
-Participants should endeavour to supply data / specimens according to the exercise deadlines to ensure timely summary reporting. - 3.
+1. The latest fish ring tests suffered significant delays, partly due to difficulties sourcing sufficient specimens for distribution.
+Other potential sources of specimens are being actively investigated to hopefully avoid such problems in the future.
+No issues were reported with the existing ring test and reverse ring test formats these will therefore be continued in the next scheme year.
+Participants are encouraged to provide feedback to enable protocols and implementation to be improved where possible.

+- All participating laboratories submitted data/specimens in accordance with the amended Scheme's timetable.
+Participants are encouraged to continue to supply data/specimens according to the exercise deadlines to ensure timely summary reporting. - 3.
 Some identification differences might be the results of inadequate literature.
 Participants are encouraged to collate fish identification literature for problematic groups or juvenile specimens and follow the most recent taxonomy.
 Participants are encouraged to review the NMBAQC bibliography of taxonomic literature available on the NMBAQC website and give details of additions where possible.
 Reference to online databases for the validity of scientific names (FishBase, WoRMS and Eschmeyer's Catalog of Fishes) is also recommended. - 4.
 The maintenance of a comprehensive reference collection has numerous benefits for improving identification ability, maintaining consistency of identification between surveys and access to growth series material.
 The FRRT exercise can be used as a means of verifying reference specimens.
 Laboratories are strongly recommended to implement and expand in-house reference collections of fish; these should include images alongside physical specimens.
-The inclusion of juvenile material is useful for certain groups, e.g. clupeids.
-Ideally all surveys should include a photographic reference of all species encountered as a minimum.

-- 5. Laboratories participating in the ring test exercises should attempt to identify all specimens to species and complete the 'confidence level' section of their ring test datasheet to enable additional information to be gathered regarding the difficulty of ring test specimens. - 6.
-Despite being raised as a problematic group in the past clupeids continue to be a group with a high number of differences recorded.
-Three species of flatfish (Pleuronectoformes) accounted for six of the taxonomic differences in the FRT.
+The inclusion of early-stage juvenile specimens in reference collections is also useful, especially for certain groups (e.g. clupeids).
+Ideally all surveys should include a photographic reference of all species encountered as a minimum. - 5.
+Laboratories participating in the ring test exercises should attempt to identify all specimens to species and complete the 'confidence level' section of their ring test datasheet to enable additional information to be gathered regarding the difficulty of ring test specimens. - 6.
+Three species of flatfish (Pleuronectiformes) accounted for sixteen of the taxonomic differences in the FRT.
+As noted in previous ring tests, clupeids continue to be a group with a high number of differences recorded.
 Future Fish Ring Test exercises are expected to target taxa that were highlighted as potentially problematic in previous exercises.
-Participants are encouraged to provide feedback on problem taxa that could be included in future exercise and are invited to submit specimens for use in future exercises (approximately 20 specimens of similar size and condition). - 7.
-The distribution of fresh frozen specimens was for the most part successful.
+Participants are encouraged to provide feedback on problem taxa that could be included in future exercise and are invited to submit specimens for use in future exercises (approximately 20 specimens of similar size and condition).

+- 7. The distribution of fresh frozen specimens was for the most part successful.
 Following feedback from previous exercises fish were placed in individual bags and packed so the larger fish do not damage smaller specimens in transit. - 8.
 One of the laboratories submitted multiple data sets for the Fish Ring Test.
 Participants are encouraged to submit multiple data sets for sub-teams and individual analyst where possible to improve the training aspect of the exercise. - 9.
 APEM Ltd. always strives to ensure smooth running and transparency of the Scheme.
 APEM Ltd. log and make available all correspondence to the Fish Component Contract Manager (Jim Ellis, CEFAS).
 Participants can be assured that their anonymity will be protected if this correspondence is required to be shared with the Committee.